 If the application of any provision or provisions of these policies to any person, class of persons, property or circumstances is found to be unconstitutional or invalid or ineffective in whole or in part by any court of competent jurisdiction, or other competent agency, the effect of such decision shall be limited to persons, class of persons, property or circumstances immediately involved in the controversy, and the application of any such provision to other persons, properties and circumstances shall not be affected.

 c.
 This section shall apply to these policies as they now exist and as they may exist in the future, including all modifications thereof and additions and amendments thereto.

+Appendix A - Policy Revision Dates